peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.mat4ortho2d(l, r, b, t) <a id='H3DU.Math.mat4ortho2d'></a>

-Returns a 4x4 matrix representing a 2D orthographic projection.
+Returns a 4x4 matrix representing a 2D <a href="tutorial-camera.md">orthographic projection</a>.

 This is the same as mat4ortho() with the near clipping plane set to -1 and the far clipping plane set to 1.